 -1 <licensefile></licensefile> The file containing a valid license key for Eduction.
 If you do not specify a license key, edktool attempts to load the license licensekey.dat in its current working directory.
 You must specify the license parameter if your license is in a different location. -i <inputfile></inputfile> The file to perform entity extraction on.
 The input file must be plain text. -c <configfile></configfile> A configuration file controlling the extraction.
-See Eduction Configuration File, on page 89.
+See Eduction Configuration File, on page 90.
 You can specify one or more grammar files and one or more entities in place of a configuration file.
 Specifying a configuration file overrides the grammar or entity parameters. -g <grammarfile></grammarfile> A grammar file to use.
 Edktool ignores this option if you set a configuration file with -c.
 If you provide a grammar file but do not specify any entities with -e, Eduction extracts all entities in the grammar file.
 NOTE: You can use the MinScore parameter only if you use -c.
-Without a configuration file, you can specify a grammar that supports scoring, but edktool does not filter out matches based on those scores.
+Without edktool does not filter out matches based on those scores.

 You can use wildcard expressions in this parameter.
-See Wildcard Expressions in edktool, on page 303. -e <entity></entity> The entities to extract.
-Separate multiple entities with a comma.
-Edktool ignores this option if you set a configuration file with -c.
-You can use wildcard expressions in this parameter.
-See Wildcard Expressions in edktool, on page 303. - d (Optional) Return details of the matching strings and their locations in the input file.
+See Wildcard Expressions in edktool, on page 305.